Skip to main content Skip to footer

 Dr Luis Fernando Bernardi Junqueira

-Luis Fernando Bernardi Junqueira is a D. Kim Foundation Postdoctoral Fellow in the Department of History and Philosophy of Science.
-Starting May 2025, he will continue at the same department as a three-year Leverhulme Trust Early Career Fellow.
+Luis Fernando Bernardi Junqueira is a Leverhulme Trust & Isaac Newton Trust Early Career Fellow in the Department of History and Philosophy of Science.
+Previously, he held a D. Kim Foundation Postdoctoral Fellowship at the same department.

-Dr Junqueira holds a bachelor’s degree in History from the Federal University of Santa Catarina, Brazil, and a master’s degree in Chinese History from Fudan University, China.
-His Wellcome Trust-funded PhD – awarded in October 2023 with no revisions – won the ‘2024 British Association for Chinese Studies Best Doctoral Thesis Award’.
-Prior to coming to Cambridge, he worked as a Research Associate at the Centre for the Social History of Health & Healthcare, University of Strathclyde, for the Wellcome-Trust funded project ‘Medical Humanities in China and the UK’.
+Dr Junqueira holds a bachelor’s degree in History from the Federal University of Santa Catarina, Brazil, a master’s degree in Chinese History from Fudan University, China, and a PhD in History from UCL.
+His Wellcome Trust-funded PhD – awarded in 2023 with no revisions – won the Royal Asiatic Society Bayly Prize in Asian Studies, the British Association for Chinese Studies Best Doctoral Thesis Award, and the IUHPST Dissertation Prize of the Division of History of Science and Technology.
+Prior to Cambridge, he worked as a Research Associate at the Centre for the Social History of Health & Healthcare, University of Strathclyde, as part of the Wellcome-Trust funded project ‘Medical Humanities in China and the UK’.

 Select publications